 For us, Cheshire is a county with tons of promise and just about everything you could want from an all-over staycation.
 There are lots of lovely country trails, riverside walks and connections in and out of some of the most popular city centres in the north of England.
 Some of our favourites, of course, include Liverpool, Manchester and of course Chester itself, but it’s well worth looking at exploring North Wales to the south, with the city of Wrexham being a hotspot for many people.
-These are just a few of the dog friendly days out in Cheshire and there are also a number of dog friendly pubs in Cheshire, so your never short of places to eat with pets.
+These are just a few of the days out and there are also a number of pubs, so you’re never short of places to eat with pets.

 For dog lovers – and of course their pets – Cheshire is a walking paradise.
 Waterside trails along the River Dee and wooded adventures out in spots such as the Delamere Forest are clear highlights for us – and we’re certain you will feel the same in time, too.
 If you and your pup are really into your waterside trails, then you will also likely want to take a peep out at the Nantwich Loop, one of the most popular country and waterside walks in the region.